 What are Your Turnaround Times?

 When you have deadlines to hit, you’ll want to know exactly how long your printer will take to make and ship your new labels.
 A printing company should give you a clear answer when it comes to an expected turnaround time.
-For example, Blue Label customers know that they can expect their labels three to five days after a proof is approved and a purchase order is signed.
+For example, Blue Label customers know that they can expect their labels to ship three to five days after a proof is approved and a purchase order is signed.
 Turnaround times at other printing companies may vary, but when your business is on the line, we believe a set turn-time is a standard not an expectation.

 Don’t be afraid to ask if there are any situations where these turnaround times may change.
 There are special circumstances that can lengthen the process, such as the need to purchase a custom die or a special substrate.
 If this is the case, a printer should let you know about these potential delays as soon as possible.
 If your contact at a printer is dodgy about delivery times and expectations, you shouldn’t expect much from them.